-Liberty University president, Jerry Falwell Jr., created controversy among Christians when we said, referring to terrorists: “Let’s teach them a lesson if they ever show up here.”
+Liberty University president, Jerry Falwell Jr., created controversy among Christians when he said, referring to terrorists: “Let’s teach them a lesson if they ever show up here.”

 I, too, was concerned about the tone of Falwell’s statement and how it reflected upon the teachings of Christ.
-Should he have more carefully chosen spoken.
-In fairness, here’s the context of Falwell’s remarks:
+Should he have more carefully chosen his words?
+In fairness, here is the context of Falwell’s remarks:

 “It just blows my mind that the president of the United States [says] that the answer to circumstances like that is more gun control”, to applause.

 “If some of those people in that community center had what I have in my back pocket right now … Is it illegal to pull it out?
 I don’t know,” he said, laughing.

 “I’ve always thought that if more good people had concealed-carry permits, then we could end those Muslims before they walked in and killed them.”

 “I just wanted to take this opportunity to encourage all of you to get your permit.
 We offer a free course…”